DeNA/Anjin/README.md

 Whether you use the built-in Agent or implement custom Agent, you must create an instance (.asset file) of it in the Unity editor.

-Instances are created by right-clicking in the Project window of the Unity editor to open the context menu, then selecting **Create > Anjin > Agent name**.
+Instances are created by right-clicking in the Project window of the Unity editor to open the context menu, then selecting **Create > Anjin > Agent type name**.

 Select the generated file, Agent-specific settings are displayed in the inspector and can be customized.
-You can prepare multiple Agents with different settings for the same Agent and use them in different Scenes.
+You can prepare multiple Agents with different settings for the same Agent type and use them in different Scenes.

+### Generate and configure the Logger setting file (.asset)

+Logger instances are created by right-clicking in the Project window of the Unity editor to open the context menu, then selecting
+**Create > Anjin > Logger type name**.

+Select the generated file, Logger-specific settings are displayed in the inspector and can be customized.
+You can prepare multiple Loggers with different settings for the same Logger type.

+### Generate and configure the Reporter setting file (.asset)

+Reporter instances are created by right-clicking in the Project window of the Unity editor to open the context menu, then selecting
+**Create > Anjin > Reporter type name**.

+Select the generated file, Reporter-specific settings are displayed in the inspector and can be customized.
+You can prepare multiple Reporters with different settings for the same Reporter type.

 ## Run autopilot